Perfect World (Huey Lewis and the News song): Music video

-The music video features the band playing on a stage in a garbage dump field, with various pieces of garbage flying in the air, hitting various members of the band.
+The music video features the band playing on a stage surrounded by garbage at the Redwood Landfill north of Novato, California.
+Various pieces of garbage are seen flying in the air, hitting various members of the band.
 Throughout the video, Huey Lewis dances and strolls through a pathway as work is done by garbage trucks behind him.
 At the end of the video, the band is seen posing by more garbage.
 The video received heavy rotation on MTV and peaked at #3 on the channel's Top 20 Video Countdown.
-Lewis has said that the video is one of his favorites that he's done, and considered it one of the more "relaxed" videos the band ever filmed "The early [videos] were fun, but we had so much to do with limited budget that we had to work to exhaustion".
+Lewis has said that the video is one of his favorites that he's done, and considered it one of the more "relaxed" videos the band ever filmed.
+"The early [videos] were fun, but we had so much to do with limited budget that we had to work to exhaustion".
 Lewis felt the video was a "creative idea" and he enjoyed that it all took place in one location and was "fairly easy" to do.